 Two Recommended Digging Tools That are Essential to Metal Detecting

-Heavy Duty Shovel with a serrated blade for roots – Lesche Sampson T-Handle Shovel
+Heavy Duty Shovel with a serrated blade for roots – Lesche Ground Shark T-Handle Shovel

 A shovel, and not just your standard spade head shovel from the hardware store, is definitely a necessity for metal detecting.
 Whether it’s to dig up deeply buried objects, or to cut through large stubborn roots, I always wind up using one of these on almost every outing.
 For me, a heavy-duty shovel with a serrated blade can be just as important as the metal detector itself in the process of reaching tough to get treasures.

-The metal detecting shovel that I use is the Lesche Samson T-Handle Shovel, and let me tell you it is a beast of a digging tool.
-It’s a 31-inch long T-shaped shovel with full-metal construction.
+The metal detecting shovel that I use is the Lesche Ground Shark T-Handle Shovel, (Link to Kellyco for prices and reviews) and let me tell you it is a beast of a digging tool.
+It’s a 36-inch long T-shaped shovel with full-metal construction.
 And not cheap metal either, in fact Lesche uses aircraft quality material to make this shovel as durable as possible, which I love.
 The blade of the shovel is very sharp all around, but of course, it also has one serrated side to help tear through the larger roots I occasionally come across.

 Heavy duty hand shovel – Lesche Standard Digging Tool and Sod Cutter